 - Mood Disorders

-Each person has different stress level limits, & no one handles stress alike.
+Each person has a different tolerance for stress.
 What overwhelms one person may not bother another.
-But there are specific Strategies to Manage Overwhelming Feelings that everyone can try to decrease the amount of overwhelm experienced daily & in every stressful moment.
+But there are specific strategies to manage overwhelming feelings that everyone can try to decrease the amount of overwhelm experienced daily and in every stressful moment.